7 Effective ADHD Time Management Strategies & Apps

 1. Manage your Todo - Saner.AI

-Saner.AI is an ADHD-friendly AI assistant designed to manage your tasks for ADHD time management.
+Saner.AI is an ADHD Time Management app designed to manage your tasks.
 It brings together your notes, tasks, emails, and calendar into one intelligent workspace.
 No more switching apps, chasing reminders, or feeling overwhelmed by scattered thoughts.

 It’s ideal for knowledge workers and ADHDers who want to stay focused, organized, and in control of their time.